The magic of being kind to yourself.

 What about guidelines for “the best” food choices?

-I follow the science and make plenty of recommendations in the book.
+I follow the science and make plenty of recommendations in my Body Kindness® work.
 I prefer to give tailored advice, like when I counsel clients, because we are all different.
 There can be high variability in our schedules, tastes preferences, and personal interests in cooking.
 Also, one person may have a medical concern that someone else does not share.

 I share my best evidence-based guidance for eating, exercise, sleep and other good habits in the book along with the best strategies for putting my advice into practice and I make it memorable with real-life stories from people I’ve worked with over the years.